whisthq/vm-scripts/linux/README.md

 - Download & Enable the Fractal Input Driver
 - Enable the SSH Server for File Sync (SSH Automatically Enabled on Linux)
 - Disable Shutdown in Start Menu
+- Set Auto-Login
-- Set Auto-Login & Disable Automatic Lock Screen
+- Disable Automatic Lock Screen

+You can simply run `./setup-linux.sh [IP ADDRESS]` to run those two scripts on a specific VM/container from any device.

 ### Linux Ubuntu Peer-to-Peer Scripts